odoo/documentation/inventory/management/replenishment_strategies/min_stock_rule_vs_mto.rst

 The *Make to Order* route will trigger a procurement (purchase order or manufacturing order) with the necessary quantity to fulfill a product request (coming from a sale order or a manufacturing order).
-The system will check the quantity on hand for the corresponding product and if the available quantity is higher or equal to the necessary quantity, Odoo will use what is in stock to fulfill the request.
-In case you don’t have enough available stock to fully fulfill the product request, procurement will be generated for the total quantity requested.
+The system will not check the quantity on hand for the corresponding product.

 Configuration
 =============